metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_gateway_config_v1alpha1_manifest.md

 Optional:

-- `cross_mesh` (Boolean) CrossMesh specifies whether listeners configured by this gateway are cross mesh listeners.
+- `cross_mesh` (Boolean) CrossMesh specifies whether listeners configured by this gateway arecross mesh listeners.
 - `pod_template` (Attributes) PodTemplate configures the Pod owned by this config. (see [below for nested schema](#nestedatt--spec--pod_template))
 - `replicas` (Number) Replicas is the number of dataplane proxy replicas to create.
-For now this is a fixed number, but in the future it could be automatically scaled based on metrics.
+Fornow this is a fixed number, but in the future it could beautomatically scaled based on metrics.
-- `resources` (Attributes) Resources specifies the compute resources for the proxy container.
-The default can be set in the control plane config. (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes) Resources specifies the compute resources for the proxy container.The default can be set in the control plane config. (see [below for nested schema](#nestedatt--spec--resources))
 - `service_template` (Attributes) ServiceTemplate configures the Service owned by this config. (see [below for nested schema](#nestedatt--spec--service_template))
-- `service_type` (String) ServiceType specifies the type of managed Service that will be created to expose the dataplane proxies to traffic from outside the cluster.
-The ports to expose will be taken from the matching Gateway resource.
-If there is no matching Gateway, the managed Service will be deleted.
+- `service_type` (String) ServiceType specifies the type of managed Service that will becreated to expose the dataplane proxies to traffic from outsidethe cluster.
+The ports to expose will be taken from the matching Gatewayresource.
+If there is no matching Gateway, the managed Service willbe deleted.
-- `tags` (Map of String) Tags specifies a set of Kuma tags that are included in the MeshGatewayInstance and thus propagated to every Dataplane generated to serve the MeshGateway.
-These tags should include a maximum of one 'kuma.io/service' tag.
+- `tags` (Map of String) Tags specifies a set of Kuma tags that are included in theMeshGatewayInstance and thus propagated to every Dataplane generated toserve the MeshGateway.These tags should include a maximum of one 'kuma.io/service' tag.

 <a id="nestedatt--spec--pod_template"></a>
 ### Nested Schema for `spec.pod_template`